Accelerated Direct-Entry Master of Science in Nursing

 Accelerated Direct-Entry MSN students begin the clinical portion of the program in their fifth week, making it critical for admitted students to have completed prerequisite courses before entering the program.

-To enter the program, students must achieve a grade of B-minus or above in the courses listed.
+Students must achieve a grade of B-minus or above in the courses listed.
 In addition, courses must have been completed within the past 10 years.
 Pharmacology must have been completed within the past year.

 - Check the Prerequisite Course Equivalents page for a full list of acceptable courses at UC and other colleges.